The BASF Group

-- BASF companies in more than eighty countries
+- BASF with companies in more than 80 countries

-BASF has companies in more than eighty countries and supplies products to a large number of business partners in nearly every part of the world.
-In 2014, we achieved 44% of our sales (excluding Oil & Gas) with customers in Europe.
-In addition, 26% of sales were generated in North America; 21% in Asia Pacific; and 9% in South America, Africa, Middle East.
-Based on the entire BASF Group, 55% of our sales were to customers in Europe, 20% in North America, 17% in Asia Pacific and 8% in South America, Africa, Middle East.
+BASF has companies in more than 80 countries and supplies products to a large number of business partners in nearly every part of the world.
+In 2015, we generated 42% of our sales (excluding Oil & Gas) with customers in Europe.
+In addition, 27% of sales were achieved in North America; 22% in Asia Pacific; and 9% in South America, Africa, Middle East.
+Based on the entire BASF Group, 52% of our sales were to customers in Europe, 22% in North America, 18% in Asia Pacific and 8% in South America, Africa, Middle East.

-We operate six Verbund sites as well as 353 additional production sites worldwide.
+We operate six Verbund sites and 338 additional production sites worldwide.
 Our Verbund site in Ludwigshafen is the world’s largest integrated chemical complex.
-This was where the Verbund concept was originally developed and steadily honed before being put into practice at additional sites.
+This was where the Verbund principle was originally developed and steadily honed before being put into practice at additional sites.

 - Intelligent plant networking in the Production Verbund

 The Verbund system is one of BASF’s great strengths.
-Here, we add value as one company by using our resources efﬁciently.
-The Production Verbund, for example, intelligently links production units and energy demand so that heat released by production processes can be used as energy in other plants.
+Here, we add value as one company by making efficient use of our resources.
+The Production Verbund, for example, intelligently links production units and energy demand so that waste heat can be used as energy in other plants.
 Furthermore, by-products of one plant can serve as feedstock elsewhere.
 In this system, chemical processes run with lower energy consumption and higher product yield.
 This not only saves us raw materials and energy, it also avoids emissions, lowers logistics costs and makes use of synergies.

 Corporate legal structure

-As the publicly traded parent company of BASF Group, BASF SE takes a central role: Directly or indirectly, it holds the shares in the companies belonging to the BASF Group, and is also the largest operating company.
+As the publicly traded parent company, BASF SE takes a central position: Directly or indirectly, it holds the shares in the companies belonging to the BASF Group, and is also the largest operating company.
 The majority of Group companies cover a broad spectrum of our business.
-In some, we concentrate on speciﬁc business areas: The Wintershall Group, for example, focuses on oil and gas activities.
-In the BASF Group Consolidated Financial Statements, 274 companies including BASF SE are fully consolidated.
-We consolidate seven joint operations on a proportional basis, and 34 companies are accounted for using the equity method.
+In some, we concentrate on specific business areas: The Wintershall Group, for example, focuses on oil and gas activities.
+In the BASF Group Consolidated Financial Statements, 251 companies including BASF SE are fully consolidated.
+We consolidate seven joint operations on a proportional basis, and account for 32 companies using the equity method.

 Compensation Report and disclosures in accordance with Section 315(4) of the German Commercial Code

-The Compensation report and the disclosures required by takeover law in accordance with Section 315(4) German Commercial Code can be found under Corporate Governance.
+The Compensation Report and the disclosures required by takeover law in accordance with Section 315(4) of the German Commercial Code (HGB) can be found under Corporate Governance.
 They form part of the Management’s Report audited by the external auditor.